Human capital flight: United States

 The 2000 United States Census led to a special report on domestic worker migration, with a focus on the movement of young, single, college-educated migrants.
 The data show a trend of such people moving away from the Rust Belt and northern Great Plains region towards the West Coast, Southwestern and Southeast United States.
 The largest net influx of young, single, college-educated persons was to the San Francisco Bay Area.

 Many predominantly rural communities in the Appalachia region of the United States have experienced a "brain drain" of young college students migrating to urban areas in and outside of Appalachia for employment, political reasons and opportunities offered in urban areas that rural communities are currently unable to.

 The country as a whole does not experience large-scale human capital flight as compared with other countries, with an emigration rate of only 0.7 per 1,000 educated people, but it is often the destination of skilled workers migrating from elsewhere in the world.

+Historically a major recipient of brain gain, American higher education has seen less foreign students and faculty during the second presidency of Donald Trump.
+In Fall of 2025, international undergraduate enrollment dropped 17%, with international student enrollment dropping 12%.
+Many Americans in academia have left or have expressed desires to leave, citing concerns such as the government cutting funds, targeting LGBTQ and immigrant populations, and imposing ideologies that inhibit freedom of research.

 Regarding foreign scholars earning their degrees in the United States and returning to their home country, Danielle Guichard-Ashbrook of the Massachusetts Institute of Technology has been quoted as stating "We educate them, but then we don't make it easy for them to stay".

+During the 2020s, due to controversial tenure track laws passed in Florida, the state has experienced a brain drain.